Byrd-Station/Byrd/README.md

 ## Documentation/Wiki

 The Goob Station [docs site](https://docs.goobstation.com/) has documentation on GS14's content, engine, game design, and more.
-It also has lots of resources for new contributors to the project; this website is great for use, and because we are so closely related to the Goob, we suggest checking them out!
+It also has lots of resources for new contributors to the project; this website is great for use, and because we are so closely related to Goob Station, we suggest checking them out!
+They are our upstream and we pull most changes from them.

 ## Contributing